FearGoidte/cloch-fiacail/readme.markdown

 Added ‘editor’-style formatting for `mark` elements within a `blockquote`.

+Reformatted the `hr` element to display an [asterism](https://en.wikipedia.org/wiki/Asterism_%28typography%29) with a faded line background.

 ## Copyright

 This work, such as it is, is free to use with or without attribution and under any terms that do not obligate me.